denispol/Toutui/README.md

 Since this is a beta version, the main focus is on tracking and fixing bugs.
 Currently working on the next release: [v0.1.4-beta](https://github.com/AlbanDAVID/Toutui/milestone/1)

-## 🔮 Futur features
+## 🔮 Future features
 Here are some exciting features that could be added in future releases:
 - Integrated audio player
-- Be able to add new podcasts from the app
+- Ability to add new podcasts from the app

 ## ⚠️ Caution: Beta Version
-This beta app is still **hardly in development and contain bugs**.
+This beta app is still in **heavy development and contains bugs**.
 ❗Please check [here](https://github.com/AlbanDAVID/Toutui/blob/main/known_bugs.md) for known bugs especially **MAJOR BUGS** before using the app, so you can use it with full awareness of any known issues.
 If you encounter any issues that are **not yet listed** in the Issues section or into [known bugs](https://github.com/AlbanDAVID/Toutui/blob/main/known_bugs.md), please **open a new issue** to report them.